rambllller/16S-Microbiome-pipelines/README.md

+## Note

+This repository contains the code, workflow, and documentation for the analyses presented in the paper:

+**Bellwether hypothesis: dominant bacteria steer gut Microbial Nitrogen Metabolism via Additive Effects of Non-differential Species**

 # 16S rRNA amplicon workflow for QIIME2-based taxonomic profiling

 This repository provides a publication-ready 16S rRNA amplicon analysis workflow that mirrors the structure of the shotgun metagenomics repository as closely as possible.